CRIIGEN v. ANSES

 The marketing authorization decision is annulled, without the need to refer the preliminary questions to the Court of Justice of the European Union.

-On June 29, 2021, the Lyon Administrative Court of Appeal upheld the annulment of the marketing authorization for Round Up Pro 360, issued on March 6, 2017 by ANSES, thereby rejecting the complaints filed by Bayer and ANSES against the first-instance judgment of January 15, 2019.
+On June 29, 2021, the Lyon Administrative Court of Appeal upheld the annulment of the marketing authorization (AAM) for Round Up Pro 360, issued on March 6, 2017 by the French National Agency for Food, Environmental and Occupational Health and Safety (ANSES).
+It thus rejected the appeals lodged by Bayer and ANSES against the lower court judgment.

 The Administrative Court of Appeal recalls that if an active substance of a plant protection product is approved by the Community authorities, the national authority, seized of an application for marketing authorization for such a product, has a discretionary power to determine whether there is detailed evidence to support the hypothesis of a risk of serious and irreversible damage to the environment, or of damage to the environment likely to cause serious harm to health, which would justify application of the precautionary principle, despite the remaining uncertainties as to its reality and scope in the light of current scientific knowledge.